sovity/edc-ce/docs/faq.md

 Policies cannot be deleted if they are referenced in a ContractDefinition.

 **Delete Conditions for ContractDefinitions** ContractDefinitions can always be deleted.
 As a result, the offering will no longer appear in the catalog of other connectors.
-Additionally, other connectors will no longer be able to transfer data based on contracts that have been negotiated using this ContractDefinition.

 ### Is it possible to delete an existing contract?